CodeURJC-DAW-2023-24/webapp16/README.md

   ```bash
     ./create_image.ps1
    ```
-  :grey_exclamation: You will have to modify the username to your docker username to run it.
+  :exclamation: :exclamation: You will have to modify the username to your docker username to run it.
 This script will publish the docker image.

 5. Wait for the docker image to be built.